Last Updated on March 20, 2026 by James Hartley

 You (enforcer): Prove signatory had intent to sign + document unchanged post-signature.

 Them (challenger): Prove they did NOT intend to sign OR document was altered.
-Very hard to do when a PandaDoc audit trail shows 18 minutes of document review before clicking “I agree.”
+Very hard when a PandaDoc audit trail shows 18 minutes of document review before clicking “I agree.”

 |---|---|---|---|---|